stuntgoat/snl/README.md

 [http://www.hilarymason.com/blog/how-to-get-a-random-line-from-a-file-in-bash/](http://www.hilarymason.com/blog/how-to-get-a-random-line-from-a-file-in-bash/)

 Once I started looking at their solutions it became clear it would be about as fun to write a program in C that would return N random lines from a file; but that feeling didn't last because I wanted more instant gratification.
-So this is my attempt at a Go implementation.
+This is my Go implementation.

 Install: